 How Is Selling Crop Insurance Different Than Other Insurance Sales?

-There may be some travel involved to sell crop insurance.
+Compared to other types of insurance, there may be more of a need to travel if you focus on crop insurance.
 Farms and ranches spread over many acres, and you may have to cover some distances to meet with potential clients and help evaluate their needs firsthand.

-You’ll also need to understand this industry.
-Perhaps more than any other insurance sector, you need to stay up to date on industry trends, USDA changes and legislative news to protect your clients — and their crops.
+You’ll also need to understand the specifics of this industry.
+Perhaps more than any other insurance sector, you need to stay up to date on industry trends, USDA changes and legislative news.
+That way, you’re positioning yourself to protect your clients and their crops.

-That said, selling crop insurance is financially rewarding, and it’s a field where you can make a difference — you’re helping farmers protect their crops and their livelihood.
+That said, selling crop insurance can be financially rewarding.
+Plus, it’s a field where you can make a difference and build strong relationships.
+You’re helping farmers and ranchers protect their crops and their livelihood.

 How to Get Started as a Crop Insurance Agent

 Are you interested in selling crop insurance?
-Reach out to a Farm Bureau District Manager, who can tell you more about how to get started.
+It can be a great opportunity if you want a future that’s rewarding both professionally and personally.
+Reach out to Farm Bureau and a District Manager can explain more about working as a crop insurance agent and how you can get started.